bernardosan/WeatherApp/README.md

 The app proposal is to be a simple Weather App, that gathers the user's location, and show the location's weather information.

-WeatherApp uses information from OpenWeatherMap API, requesting users location weather information.
+WeatherWise uses information from OpenWeatherMap API, requesting users location weather information and stores the API Json locally as a String using SharedPreferences.

 ## 🚀 Tools